 Most digital marketing students in Nepal know how to define SEO—but very few know what to do when a client emails in a panic because their site traffic dropped overnight.

 That’s not a knock on our education system.
 It’s just reality.
 Classrooms can teach frameworks, but the digital world throws curveballs that only doing the work can prepare you for.
+For more on this, see my article on teaching digital marketing in Nepal.

 This is why I started building internship programs at Gurkha Technology—and why I believe practical experience isn’t just valuable for aspiring marketers in Nepal.
 It’s essential.